easybuilders/easybuild/docs/Writing_easyconfig_files.rst

       }),
   ]

-Each entry in `exts_list` is a three-component tuple, with the name and version number, and a dictionary of source information.
-The latter is essentially the same as the the dictionary structure of `sources`; see :ref:`_common_easyconfig_param_sources_alt` for details.

 Since EasyBuild v4.2.1, the `git_config` dictionary (see :ref:`downloading-from-a-git-repository`) may be included in the `exts_list` source definition.
 For example, to download Git sources from a private repository and convert them to a tar-ball for installation:

 .. code:: python

   exts_defaultclass = 'PythonPackage'
   exts_list = [
       ('pyCAP', 'master', {
-          'filename': 'pyCAP-master.tar.gz',
+          'source_tmpl': '%(name)s-%(version)s.tar.gz',
           'git_config': {
               'url': 'ssh://nero.stanford.edu/data/git/Analysis',
               'repo_name': 'pyCAP',